 - Use room temperature eggs for best results.

-Variations and add ins:
+Recipe variations and add ins:

 - If you can't have almond flour I would use cashew flour instead.

-- To make these muffins dairy free: use a dairy free protein powder.
+- To make these muffins dairy free: use a dairy-free protein powder.

 - To keep these muffins refined sugar free be sure to use chocolate chips or chocolate chunks sweetened with coconut sugar.

-- To add some crunch to these muffins feel free to add some chopped nuts such as pecans or walnuts.
+- To add some crunch to these protein muffins feel free to add some chopped nuts such as pecans or walnuts.

 - You can substitute the peanut butter with another nut butter or seed butter such as cashew butter, hazelnut butter, macadamia nut butter or almond butter.